Blackbandit1804/GameLauncher/README.md

 * ZipForge.NET
 * MySql Connector

+All above dependencies should be installed to their default installation locations for easy loading of dependencies.
+If installed elsewhere, you will need to load the dependencies manually.

 (Note: Some dependencies may not be listed here.
 If you find an unlisted dependency, please create an Issue so I can add it.)

 To set up the application for editing, clone the repository via Git GUI or Command Line.
 Open the .sln file in Visual Studio.